 The stundents are evaluated based on two components: theory (T) and laboratory (T).
 The final grade is calculated using the formula Gf=0.3*T+0.7*P. The grade ranges from 0 to 20 values where 9.5 is considered a positive grade.
-In order to have a positive grade it is necessary for both T and L to be greater than 9.5 values and T greater than 8 values.
+In order to have a positive grade it is necessary for and L to be greater than 9.5 values and T greater than 8 values.

 The students must have a positive grade in the lab components.
 This means that the student must do 2 lab projects and write the corresponding reports.

 The theory component is obtained either by a final exam or by 2 tests.
 The students cannot use any books or notes during the tests or exam, they can only use computing devices with a memory smaller than 1MB and without networking capabilities.

 Introduction to the gm/ID design methodology for CMOS circuits